DioxusLabs/taffy/bindings/swift/Example/Pods/Nimble/README.md

 Finally run `pod install`.

-## Using Nimble without XCTest
+### Using Nimble without XCTest

 Nimble is integrated with XCTest to allow it work well when used in Xcode test bundles, however it can also be used in a standalone app.
 After installing Nimble using one of the above methods, there are two additional steps required to make this work.

-1. Create a custom assertion handler and assign an instance of it to the global `NimbleAssertionHandler` variable.
+First, create a custom assertion handler and assign an instance of it to the global `NimbleAssertionHandler` variable.
 For example:

 ```swift